natemacfadden/latticepts/README.md

 ## Algorithm Notes

 This repo contains a Cython wrapper of a C implementation of [Kannan's algorithm](https://doi.org/10.1287/moor.12.3.415).
 See [this webpage](https://cseweb.ucsd.edu/~daniele/Lattice/Enum.html) for some other relevant work (not by me).
-The specific implementation in this repo is for latttice point enumeration in square boxes $|x_i|\leq B$ for $B\geq 1$.
+The specific implementation in this repo is for lattice point enumeration in square boxes $|x_i|\leq B$ for $B\geq 1$.
 I.e.,

 $$ \\{x\in\mathbb{Z}^{\text{dim}}: Hx\geq\text{rhs} \text{ and } |x|_\infty \leq B\\}. $$